Faculty

 Mercedes Trigos, Ph.D.
 New York University, Assistant Professor of English (twentieth-century hemispheric literatures and cultures; Chicanx, Latinx, and Mexican studies; racialization; eugenics; sex and sexuality; feminisms)

 Irene Tucker, Ph.D.
-University of California, Berkeley, Professor of English (Victorian studies)
+University of California, Berkeley, Professor of English (Victorian studies, history of the Novel, race and history of medicine, Hebrew literature)

 Georges Y. Van Den Abbeele, Ph.D.
-Cornell University, Professor of Comparative Literature; Culture and Theory; English; European Languages and Studies; French (French and European philosophical literature, travel narrative and tourism/migration studies, critical theory and aesthetics, francophone literature, history of cartography, media history and theory)
+Cornell University, Professor of Comparative Literature; Culture and Theory; English; European Languages and Studies; French; Philosophy (French and European philosophical literature, travel narrative and tourism/migration studies, critical theory and aesthetics, francophone literature, history of cartography, media history and theory)

 Ann J. Van Sant, Ph.D.
 University of California, Berkeley, Associate Professor Emerita of English